How To: Play a real-life game of Quidditch

 Who needs a Rubik's Cube when you have a Rubik's World?
 See how easy it is too learn and solve.
 Each video is broken down into its own step.

-How To: Play the marble pyramid game
+How To: Play Farkle, a game of five dice